MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/filteringRules/filteringRule/scanHeaders/index.md

-HTTP Headers for Filtering Rules <scanHeaders>
+HTTP Headers for Filtering Rules &lt;scanHeaders&gt;
 ====================
 <a id="001"></a>
 ## Overview